mavlink/mavlink-devguide/en/guide/serialization.md

 > **Note** The protocol only truncates empty bytes at the end of the serialized message payload; any null bytes/empty fields within the body of the payload are not affected.

+> **Note** A MAVLink 2 message that is sent with zero-filled trailing bytes is non-compliant with this specification.
+  Even so, MAVLink 2 libaries should still allow the message to be decoded (if it is otherwise valid), and methods to route/forward the messages should either forward it completely unchanged or trim the zeros and recalculate the CRC.

 ### CRC_EXTRA Calculation {#crc_extra}